thanhtt97dev/DigitalFUHub-frontend/README.md

 # React configuration

-This repository it about configuration all things you need in React app about:
+This repository it about configuration a React app includes:
  - Project Structure
  - Authentication
  - Routing
+ - ...

 ## Usage